huntdatacenter/docs/docs/do-science/faq/compute.md

 ### Can I restart our lab machines?

 Yes.
-You can restart your home, IaaS and blue machines by running the **`reboot`** command.
+You can restart your home, IaaS and spot machines by running the **`reboot`** command.
 We have enabled this command so that you can schedule restarts in according with computational workflows.

 ```bash
 sudo reboot